CareyCilyok/NinetyNine/README.md

 #### Scratch on the Break
 Balls pocketed during a scratch on the break are counted toward a players “Ball Count” for the frame, however the Break Bonus is not awarded because of the scratch.
-A maximum of 11 points can be awarded in each frame (1 “Break Bonus” point plus 10 “Ball Count” points).

 #### Fouls
 Balls pocketed on a Scratch (except on the break), foul or other illegal